kubernetes/website/content/en/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity.md

     In the preceding output, you can see that the `worker0` node has a `disktype=ssd` label.

-## Assign pod to node using required node affinity
+## Schedule a Pod using required node affinity

-This pod configuration file describes a pod that has a `requiredDuringSchedulingIgnoredDuringExecution` node affinity,`disktype: ssd`.
+This manifest describes a Pod that has a `requiredDuringSchedulingIgnoredDuringExecution` node affinity,`disktype: ssd`.
 This means that the pod will get scheduled only on a node that has a `disktype=ssd` label.

 {{< codenew file="pods/pod-nginx-required-affinity.yaml" >}}

-1. Use the configuration file to create a pod that will get scheduled on your chosen node:
+1. Apply the manifest to create a Pod that is scheduled onto your chosen node:

     ```shell